Random networks with sublinear preferential attachment: The giant component: The giant component

 By identifying the individual sets as one vertex and interpreting the $\cG_N^{\ER}$-connections as edges, we obtain a new random graph.
-Certainly, this dominates an Erd\H{o}s-R\'enyi graph with $M$ vertices and success probability $p_N$, which has edge intensity $M p_N$.
+Certainly, this dominates an Erd\H{o}s--R\'enyi graph with $M$ vertices and success probability $p_N$, which has edge intensity\vadjust{\goodbreak} $M p_N$.
 By assumption, $\frac12 \frac{\kappa N}{c_N}\leq M\leq N$ with high probability.
-Hence $M\to \infty$ and $M p_N-\log M\to \infty$ in probability as $N\uparrow\infty$.
-By~\cite[Thm.\ 5.6]{Ho09}, the new Erd\H{o}s-R\'enyi graph is connected with high probability.
-Hence, all vertices of $V_N'$ belong to one connected component in $\cG_N$, with high probability. \end{proof}
+Hence $M\to\infty$ and $M p_N-\log M\to\infty$ in probability as $N\uparrow \infty$.
+By~\cite{Ho09}, Theorem 5.6, the new Erd\H{o}s--R\'enyi graph is connected with high probability.
+Hence, all vertices of $V_N'$ belong to one connected component in $\cG _N$, with high probability. \end{pf}

-We need an `a priori' argument asserting that the connected components of the old vertices are large with high probability.
-This will in particular ensure that the connected component of any vertex connected to an old vertex is large.
+We need an ``a priori'' argument asserting that the connected components of the old vertices are large with high probability.
+This will, in particular, ensure that the connected component of any vertex connected to an old vertex is large. \begin{lemma}[(A priori estimate)] Let $(c_N)_{N\in\IN}$ and $({n_N})_{N\in\IN}$ be sequences of positive integers such that